CIDgravity/cidg-docs/content/en/storage-providers/manage/storage-acceptance-logic/index.md

 #### Other variables

 CIDgravity also offers variables that are calculated when a proposal is received.
-These dynamic variables can be incorporated into each stages
+These dynamic variables can be incorporated into each stages.

 | Value | Description | Unit
 | --- | --- | --- |